kru42/RIFT/readme.md

 # RIFT (Rust Interactive Function Tool)

+> ⚠️ **Security Warning**
+>
+> This tool is intended to be used **only within a dedicated virtual machine (VM)** environment.
+Running it outside of a controlled VM may expose your system to security risks, including potential malware execution or data leakage.
+>
+> Please ensure all analysis is conducted in an **isolated, sandboxed VM** with no access to production networks or sensitive data.

 RIFT (Rust Interactive Function Tool) is a toolsuite to assist reverse engineers in identifying library code in rust malware.
 It is a research project developed by the MSTIC-MIRAGE Team, explores library recognition techniques conducted on rust binaries and was presented at RECON 2025.

 It consists of three core components: